Updates to the Highway Code:

 - People cycling, riding a horse and driving horse-drawn vehicles on roundabouts

 - Parking, charging and leaving vehicles

-The highway code no longer effects just drivers of vehicles, but passengers too.
-The ‘Dutch Reach’ method is encouraging passengers to open a car door with arm furthest away from the door.
+The Highway Code no longer affects just drivers of vehicles, but passengers too.
+The ‘Dutch Reach’ method is encouraging passengers to open a car door with the arm furthest away from the door.
 The idea is that a passenger is much more likely to see a cyclist coming towards your car if you are turning your body, avoiding possible injury.
 This is one of the major amendments to the highway code, as now every person in a vehicle is responsible for other road users, not just the driver.

 If you would like to speak to a member of our Personal Injury team today, please contact 01244 312306 or you can email firstname.lastname@example.org